- Vein Problems

 Surface laser treatment is used to eradicate spider veins.
 The laser beam is externally pointed at the veins to be treated, and the laser light energy is used to close the veins.

-Skin pigmentation can impact the effectiveness of any laser, therefore the patient should have no sun exposure four weeks prior to treatment to guard against blistering and scarring.
+Skin pigmentation can impact the effectiveness of any laser, therefore the patient should have

 Although discomfort is mild, some form of cooling may be used to increase the patient’s comfort.
 Cooling may be achieved through the use of ice, a cool air device or topical anesthetic.
 The duration and number of sessions will vary depending on the severity of the condition and the location.
 Many facial veins can be treated in one session; however, most conditions on the leg require three to five treatments to ensure all spider veins are treated.
 These treatments are spaced four to six weeks apart.